AdobeDocs/commerce-merchant-services.en/help/price-index/index.md

 1. Enable the new feeds
 1. Install the catalog adapter.
-1. Re-enable the default price indexer.
+1. Re-enable the PHP core price indexer.
 1. Use new feeds and the Luma compatibility code in the `catalog-adapter` module.

 ### Headless merchant